Quantum natural gradient generalised to noisy and non-unitary circuits: Quantum Fisher information and natural gradient

 \subsection{Quantum Fisher information matrix}

-Let us now consider the matrix form of the quantum Fisher information which is the quantum generalisation of the classical Fisher information matrix from Eqs.~(\ref{naturalgradEvo}-\ref{cfisher}).
+Let us now consider the matrix form of the quantum Fisher information which is a quantum generalisation of the classical Fisher information matrix from Eqs.~(\ref{naturalgradEvo}-\ref{cfisher}).
 We will now consider parametrised quantum circuits (or more generally continuous mappings) from Sec.~\ref{circuitSec} that span a continuous family of density matrices as $\rho(\underline{\theta})$.
 As in Eq.~\eqref{symmlogder}, the partial derivative of $\rho(\underline{\theta})$ with respect to an individual parameter $\theta_k$ defines the symmetric logarithmic derivative

 and eigenvectors of $L_k$ are the most sensitive measurement bases to detect variations in $\theta_k$.
-Entries of the quantum Fisher information matrix $[\qf]_{kl}:=[\qf \{\rho(\underline{\theta})\}]_{kl}$, which depend on both the state and the current parameter values, are given by the expectation values
+Entries of the quantum Fisher information matrix $[\qf]_{kl}=[\qf \{\rho(\underline{\theta})\}]_{kl}$, which depend on both the state and the current parameter values, are \emph{defined as} the expectation values

 of symmetric logarithmic derivatives.
 Diagonal entries of $\qf$ correspond to the scalar quantum Fisher information $\tr[\rho_\theta L_k^2]$ and quantify the sensitivity of a quantum state with respect to individual parameters $\theta_k$.
 Off-diagonal entries account for the co-dependence of parameters.
+Note that the above definition of a metric tensor is fundamentally different to that of the Fubini-Study metric tensor \cite{hackl2020geometry}.